1. About ramipril

 If you're taking ramipril as a liquid, it'll come with a plastic syringe or spoon to help you measure out the right dose.

-If you don't have one, ask your pharmacist for one.
-Do not use a kitchen teaspoon as it won't give the right amount.
+If you do not have one, ask your pharmacist for one.
+Do not use a kitchen teaspoon as it will not give the right amount.

 The dose of ramipril you take depends on why you need the medicine.
 Take it as instructed by your doctor.

 To decide the correct dose for you, your doctor will check your blood pressure and ask you if you're getting any side effects.